Zachary-Hanna/Portfolio_Site/docs/README.md

-This website is used to display all of my previous programming projects.
+This website is used to showcase all of my previous programming projects.